DiogenesPolanco/DiogenesPolanco/content/_index.md

     type: contentblock
     title: About
     content: >-
         I'm a developer.
-I am very excited about the development communities, entrepreneurship and especially open source.
+Talented and hardworking web developer to create elegant solutions in the shortest time possible.
+I have developed e-commerce web applications, customer web portals, documentary publishing websites, educational training platforms, and donation web applications for a local charity.
+Passionate about software architecture and cloud computing.
+Regular attendee at events for web developers and software development communities.
     actions:
       - label: Contact Me
         url: /contact